 When Karen at Juice Beauty launched her brand in 2005, she set out to meet or exceed the efficacy of conventional skincare.
 To prove that her products worked, she used the same labs as conventional brands.
 Juice Beauty’s Green Apple Age Defy Serum was tested, for instance, against both a leading natural and a leading conventional antioxidant serum, and the Juice Beauty product was found to be nearly three times more effective.

-Episode 35: Can organic skincare ever be high performance?
+Episode 35: Can organic skincare ever be high-performance?

 Myth 4: Some organic skincare brands make misleading claims and engage in greenwashing

 If this were true, these brands would not be certified for long.
-Truthfulness and transparency in all marketing claims and labelling is required when a product is certified organic (iii).
+Truthfulness and transparency in all marketing claims and labelling are required when a product is certified organic (iii).
 In any case, organic certification bodies audit their accredited brands regularly.
 The confusion comes when a brand or product is not certified, since there are currently no laws for the use of the term organic when it comes to beauty products (iv).
 Some brands are more transparent and say that while some of their ingredients are organic, they and their products do not have organic-certified status.

 Greenwashing – that is, to give the appearance of being natural or organic by using clever marketing language as opposed to truly being green – goes against everything that a certified organic beauty brand has worked towards.
-These brands chose to follow the costly and demanding process of becoming certified because they have nothing to hide and they’re proud of at.
-They don’t need to rely on greenwashing, and they call out for the elimination of this practice.
+These brands chose to follow the costly and demanding process of becoming certified because they have nothing to hide and they’re proud of it.
+They don’t need to rely on greenwashing, and they call for the elimination of this practice.

-Pai Skincare gained organic certification with the UK-based Soil Association, which was the first organic standard for cosmetics in 2002 (v), and is now part of the Cosmos Standard.
-Pai has added vegan and cruelty-free certifications since then, but organic status is a gold standard, because, in Sarah’s view, consumers recognise its value immediately as it is based on unequivocal criteria.
+Pai Skincare gained organic certification with the UK-based Soil Association, which was the first organic standard for cosmetics in 2002 (v) and is now part of the Cosmos Standard.
+Pai has added vegan and cruelty-free certifications since then, but organic status is a gold standard because, in Sarah’s view, consumers recognise its value immediately as it is based on unequivocal criteria.

 Sarah notes that terms like “clean” and “non-toxic” have helped fuel greenwashing because they are self-referring and not based on standards that are verified by trusted, independent third parties, and there are experts who agree (vi).
 The organic standard is a clear set of guidelines and a pledge to deliver on specific, well-defined promises of organic beauty.

 Now, just to add to the plethora of standards facing us when we shop for cosmetics, we also have those created by leading retailers who are defining their own criteria for clean beauty when deciding which brands to stock.
 The Credo Clean Standard (vii) is one of the most respected, and Clean at Sephora (viii) is another.
-You can find out more about Credo’s approach in our podcast interviewed with Mia Davis, the VP of Sustainability and Impact at Credo Beauty, which is the largest clean beauty retailer in the US.
+You can find out more about Credo’s approach in our podcast interview with Mia Davis, the VP of Sustainability and Impact at Credo Beauty, which is the largest clean beauty retailer in the US.

-But, in general, anyone can use the terms like clean and non-toxic.
+But, in general, anyone can use terms like clean and non-toxic.
 Trusted third-party certification is the only way consumers can know if their skincare products are truly organic.

 Myth 5: Some organic ingredients may be unsustainable or sourced using unethical practices

-While this may be said of some natural skincare ingredients (there is a need for sustainably-sourced palm oil and ethically-mined mica), when an ingredient is part of a certified organic product, it becomes held to a higher standard.
-In the cases of palm oil or palm-derived ingredients, for which an organic option is not available, a brand must be able to trace these back to a sustainable and ethical source (ix).
+While this may be said of some natural skincare ingredients (there is a need for sustainably sourced palm oil and ethically mined mica), when an ingredient is part of a certified organic product, it becomes held to a higher standard.
+In the cases of palm oil or palm-derived ingredients for which an organic option is not available, a brand must be able to trace these back to a sustainable and ethical source (ix).

-Furthermore, it’s not enough for an organic ingredient to be natural, non-GMO and grown without synthetic pesticides, herbicides and fertilisers.
+Furthermore, it’s not enough for an organic ingredient to be natural, non-GMO, and grown without synthetic pesticides, herbicides, and fertilisers.
 Nearly every standard also requires the ethical treatment of workers, respect for animal welfare and biodiversity, environmental responsibility, sustainability, green chemistry, and fair-trade practices.
-These principles apply to the individual ingredients, the finished product, its packaging, marketing and labelling.
+These principles apply to the individual ingredients, the finished product, its packaging, marketing, and labelling.
 You can find out about other certification bodies and accreditation schemes in our post:

 Sarah at Pai puts it best: “What I think people still don’t understand are the broad ethical dimensions of organic certification.
 They think about it as how the ingredient is grown.
 It is, but that is one tiny part.
-It embraces also how those farmers are treated and how that farmer’s community is looked after.
-It is about making sure that we’re minimising the impact on their environment, not draining their soils, not contaminating their local water supplies, not using endangered plants and the list goes on and on”.
+It also embraces how those farmers are treated and how that farmer’s community is looked after.
+It is about making sure that we’re minimising the impact on their environment, not draining their soils, not contaminating their local water supplies, not using endangered plants, and the list goes on and on”.

 Myth 6: Organic certification standards can vary, leading to confusion and inconsistency

 The original entrants into the world of organic beauty knew they were on to something.
-Fast forward 20 or so years, and the burgeoning growth in this market makes organic certification more highly valued than ever – whether you’re a consumer, a formulator or both.
+Fast forward 20 or so years, and the burgeoning growth in this market makes organic certification more highly valued than ever – whether you’re a consumer, a formulator, or both.
 If you’re considering organic certification for your brand, our Diploma in Beauty Brand Business Management covers this in detail – and every other aspect of growing a beauty brand from scratch.

 Further Reading & References